yamada-ui/yamada-ui/docs/CONTRIBUTING.md

 - `chore`: all changes to the repository that do not fit into any of the above categories

-If you are interested in the detailed specification you can visit https://www.conventionalcommits.org or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
+If you are interested in the detailed specification you can visit [Conventional Commits](https://www.conventionalcommits.org) or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 ### Steps to PR